arjun921/USPS-Classification-SVM/README.md

 Step 7.2 Makes prediction on test file using Model and outputs the predictions into a file and prints the accuracy of classification.

 Now that predictions have been made, I made a simple calculator for finding the precision and recall for each class in the dataset.
-It can be found under
+It can be found under USPS_DATASET/precision.py.
+Run the command: python precision.py GroundTruth OutputValue OutputValue = File where we printed
 #####This uses usps.t to run it through usps
 #####This gives predictions in a file named output within pwd
 ####Created for Dr. Asharaf S.